thehui87/Learning-Godot/class_particles.md

   * **VAR_MAX** = **14**

 ###  Description
-Particles is a particle system 3D [[node|Node]] that is used to simulate several types of particle effects, such as explosions, rain, snow, fireflies, or other magical-like shinny sparkles.
+Particles is a particle system 3D [Node](class_node) that is used to simulate several types of particle effects, such as explosions, rain, snow, fireflies, or other magical-like shinny sparkles.
 Particles are drawn using impostors, and given their dynamic behavior, the user must provide a visibility AABB (although helpers to create one automatically exist).

 ###  Member Function Description